 Home value estimators are likely way off (or do not provide a home value at all) in certain non-disclosure states.

 If you live in one of these states, you have even more reason to connect with a local realtor for a home valuation.

-Home value estimators vs. CMAs: What's the difference?
+Home value estimators vs. CMAs: Why CMAs are more accurate

-There are a few differences between getting a home value estimate online vs. obtaining a CMA report from a real estate agent:
+There are a few differences between getting a home value estimate online vs. getting a comparative market analysis (CMA) report from a real estate agent:

 - Home value estimators use computer algorithms to determine your home value, relying on public information from tax records and local sales data.

 - Realtors create CMA reports using data from local MLSs and usually fact-check a property's information with homeowners before completing the report.